Education, Advocacy, Outreach, and

 As the nation’s largest mental health advocacy organization, your membership with NAMI adds power to our mission to improve the lives of people affected by mental illness.
 Membership dues help NAMI provide free programs and support groups, advocate at all levels of government for access to treatment and services, fight stigma through information and awareness and provide hope to hundreds of thousands of people and families affected by mental health conditions.

-Click Here to Become a NAMI Lex Member
+Click Here to Become a NAMI Lexington Member

 Click Here to Donate to NAMI Lexington